1. Home

 8. Can I add more solar panels later?

-Depending on system setup and available space, it may be a better idea to oversize your system initially rather than add panels later.
+Depending on system setup and available space, it may be a better idea to oversize your solar system initially rather than add panels later.
 Or, your installer may make expanding easier by designing a microinverter-based solar system.

 9. How long is the installation process?

-Any salesperson can throw out an empty promise, but a company that sets an installation timeline (and has the past projects to prove it) is more likely to deliver a good end result.
+A company that sets an installation timeline (and has the past projects to prove it) is more likely to deliver a good end result.
 When talking to your solar installer, ask them about the anticipated installation schedule.

-Although they may not be able to tell you a precise interconnection date during your initial conversation, reputable companies should be able to provide a breakdown of your solar installation timeline, including permitting, equipment delivery, and actual construction.
+Although they may not be able to tell you a precise interconnection date during your initial conversation, reputable companies should be able to provide a breakdown of your solar installation timeline, including permitting, equipment delivery, and construction.

 See how much you can save by going solar with Palmetto